tcatkr/tcatkr.github.io/_posts/2016-10-26-Remarkable.md

 Well, I don't really hate it, I just don't think it's easier than using a [WYSIWYG editor](https://en.wikipedia.org/wiki/WYSIWYG).
 Yeah, moving around with a mouse is slower than doing everything with a keyboard.
 But typing double the digits to add formatting isn't that convenient, and I need a preview of what I am writing that shows the formatted text.

-**Remarkable does exactly that; it has a typing area that works both with typing formatting commands and a WYSUWYG editor, and a preview area.**
+**Remarkable does exactly that: it has a typing area that works both with typing formatting commands and a WYSUWYG editor, and a preview area.**

 This is especially useful for links, images, and code formatting, where nested elements can get out of hand if I try to do it all in a plan text editor.